waterml/blast2hgt/README.md

 All files are portable.
 However, a database with a table containing hits' accession && species taxonomy ID as well as a table of NCBI taxonomy map is mandatory.
 The first table can be constructed from `gi_taxid_nucl.zip/gi_taxid_prot.zip` or built from nr/nt;
-The second table can be constructed from [taxdump.tar.gz](ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz).
+The second table can be constructed from `taxdump.tar.gz`.
+Above files can be downlaoded from NCBI website: ftp://ftp.ncbi.nih.gov/pub/taxonomy/.
 See `INSTALL` for detailed database installation guide.

 **How to run:**